gymnasium/exploring-ais-role-in-accessibility/README.md

 **Aaron Gustafson:** I’ve earned all this gray.

 **Jeremy Osborn:** [LAUGHS] And we should also mention that we run a free online course platform called [Gymnasium](https://thegymnasium.com).
 That’s kind of what we do.
-In addition to these live streams.
+In addition to these livestreams.
 Aaron also is one of our first instructors.
 And we can talk a little bit about your background.
 But you kind of started like in web development and web design back in the day.
 And you did our course [Modern Web Design](https://thegymnasium.com/courses/modern-web-design/), which is —

 **Andrew Miller:** One of our most popular classes.
 That is still one of our most popular classes.